Changjin Lake is located in the north-west of South Hamgyong Province and is significant for two reasons.

 These factories also use water from the Taedong river to support their industry.
 Eventually, the Taedong reaches Pyongyang, passing through the centre of the city and becoming almost a landmark in itself.

-The river passes some of the most significant sites in the city including the Juche Tower, Kim Il Sung Square, the Yanggakdo Hotel and Mangyongdae before leaving the city and flowing down to the port city of Nampo where it drains into the West Sea through the West Sea Barrage.
+The river passes some of the most significant sites in the city including the Juche Tower, Kim Il Sung Square, the Yanggakdo Hotel, and Mangyongdae District before leaving the city and flowing down to the port city of Nampo where it drains into the West Sea through the West Sea Barrage.

-The river is significant both for symbolic and practical reasons; whilst it may only be the 5th longest river in the country, the diversity of landscape it passes through means it not only serves to support the industrial and agricultural sector but has also become a symbol of Korea in and of itself.
+The river is significant both for symbolic and practical reasons.
+Whilst it may only be the 5th longest river in the country, the diversity of landscape it passes through means it not only serves to support the industrial and agricultural sector but has also become a symbol of Korea in and of itself.